usaid-cs/yesterday-i-learned/random.md

 1. [Suicide tourism](https://en.wikipedia.org/wiki/Suicide_tourism) is a thing.
 People travel to Zurich to legally end themselves all the time.
 1. ["Right to Hire"](http://emersongroupinc.com/employment-definitions/) in the States is hiring a temporary position that might be retained as permanent later on.
 This is in contrast with direct hire, which is your stereotypical full-time job.
 1. The first question from [plant phone charger](https://www.reddit.com/r/shittykickstarters/comments/4fceqw/bioo_charge_your_phone_from_a_living_plant_yet/) was along the lines of "why "
-1. In [one study](https://nccih.nih.gov/research/results/gait/qa.htm), glucosamine/chondroitin relieved pain only for the most serious cases.
 1. Sears was founded in 1886.
 [Sears Holdings](https://en.wikipedia.org/wiki/Sears_Holdings) is actually [Kmart](https://en.wikipedia.org/wiki/Kmart).
 When Kmart bought Sears in 2005, Kmart named itself Sears Holdings, then spun off the remainder into Kmart again.
 1. [But why male models](https://www.youtube.com/watch?v=WHrn_pHW2so) is a Zoolander reference.
 1. The highest reward for lowest risk investments would be buying your own government bonds directly (1~5%).
 The highest reward, regardless of risk, would either be stocks or real estate, depending on many variables.